Peter Navarro: Manufacturing

 Navarro has been a proponent of strengthening the manufacturing sector's role in the national economy: "We envision a more Germany-style economy, where 20 percent of our workforce is in manufacturing. ...
 And we're not talking about banging tin in the back room."
 The New York Times notes that "experts on manufacturing ... doubt that the government can significantly increase factory employment, noting that mechanization is the major reason fewer people are working in factories."

-Opposition to NAFTA
+Opposition to trade deals

-Navarro has called for the United States to leave the North American Free Trade Agreement, and has tried to convince Trump to initiate a withdrawal.
+Navarro has criticized the United States–South Korea Free Trade Agreement.
+Navarro called for the United States to leave the North American Free Trade Agreement, and tried to convince Trump to initiate a withdrawal.
+Working together with former AFL-CIO president, Richard Trumka, a revised NAFTA agreement was put in place during the Trump administration.

-Repatriation of global supply chains
+Navarro opposes the Trans-Pacific Partnership.
+Navarro claimed in an April 2015 op-ed, "To woo us, their spinmeisters boast the TPP will spur American exports to stimulate sorely needed economic growth.
+In truth, the American economy will suffer severely.
+This is because the TPP will hammer two main drivers of economic growth – domestic investment and 'net exports.'"
+Navarro said in March 2017 that TPP "would have been a 'death knell' to America's auto and vehicle parts industry that we "urgently need to bring back to full life.'"

-Navarro has called for repatriating global supply chains.
-According to Politicos Jacob Heilbrunn, such a move "would be enormously costly and take years to execute".
+Navarro also opposed Australian tariff exemptions; he asserted that "Australia is just killing our aluminum market," and that "what they do is they just flood our markets", despite Australia providing only 2.5% of U.S. aluminum imports.
+Australia ranked only 17th for exports of steel to the U.S. and eighth in exports of aluminum over the past 10 years.